 The number of new Covid-19 cases in the US increased with the appearance of a new variant Eris.
 (Source: AFP) |

-The cause was determined to be the hot weather, causing many activities to be held indoors instead of outdoors.
+The cause was determined to be the hot weather, causing many activities to be held indoors, instead of outdoors.
 This increased the risk of SARS-CoV-2 infection, while many people had weakened immune systems despite having been fully vaccinated against Covid-19.

-Notably, in the last week of July, the US Centers for Disease Control and Prevention (CDC) said that the number of hospitalizations due to Covid-19 in the US increased by 43% compared to the last week of June.
+Notably, in the last week of July, the US Centers for Disease Control and Prevention (CDC) said the number of hospitalizations due to Covid-19 in the US increased by 43% compared to the last week of June.

 On August 9, Reuters news agency quoted the US CDC as saying that the new Omicron variant EG.5, also known as “Eris”, is spreading more and more in the US.
 According to estimates, this variant currently accounts for about 17% of Covid-19 cases in this country.

-According to medical professor Jesse Goodman at Georgetown University (USA), this increase in Covid-19 infections is not a global outbreak, but people need to be vigilant about the disease, especially for vulnerable groups and people with underlying diseases.
+According to medical professor Jesse Goodman at Georgetown University (USA), this increase in Covid-19 infections is not a global outbreak, but people need to be vigilant about the epidemic, especially for vulnerable groups and people with underlying diseases.

 Source